10 questions on stock CFDs

 Which stocks can I trade?

-When you trade stock CFDs through FOREX.com, you have access to more than 220 of the most popular UK and US company stocks.
+When you trade stock CFDs through FOREX.com, you have access to nearly 2,500 stocks from the most popular countries worldwide.
 You can also trade whole indices (baskets of stocks like the FTSE 100 in the UK or the S&P 500 in the US), or commodities like oil or gold.

 You will trade on variable spreads that are clearly advertised – the buy price is a little higher than the sell price – and commissions are as low as 0.1%.